SupaxInc/data-structure-and-algorithms/README.md

     - Space Complexity: O(E)

-    **Optimized Approach:** Bellman Ford’s algorithm within K stops
+    **Optimized Approach:** Bellman Ford’s algorithm within K stops Bellman Ford and BFS with a priority queue does have similar time complexity

     - Time Complexity: O(|E| * K)
         - Usually O(|V| * |E|) → O(n^2), but we can optimize to only do it within K stops